SinaSR-6/Animal-MNIST/README.md

 ## Citing Animal-MNIST
 If you use Animal-MNIST in a scientific publication, we would appreciate references to the following paper:
-**Animal-MNIST: Development of Animal Silhouette Dataset as an Extension to MNIST Benchmark.
-Sina Mohammadi, Mohammad Samy Baladram, Michael R. Zielewski, Kazunori D Yamada**
-THIS SECTIONS WILL BE UPDATED AFTER PUBLICATION
+**Animal silhouette dataset extending the MNIST benchmark.
+Sina Mohammadi, Mohammad Samy Baladram, Michael R. Zielewski** THIS SECTIONS WILL BE UPDATED AFTER PUBLICATION